Mohammad0104/database_management/README.md

 ## 📌 Project Overview

-This project focuses on designing and working with a relational movie database using **PostgreSQL**.
-The database stores information about movies, actors, directors, cinemas, movie casts, and movie tickets.
+This project is about building and working with a movie database using **PostgreSQL**.
+The database contains information about movies, actors, directors, cinemas, movie casts, and movie tickets.

-The project demonstrates practical skills in **relational database design, SQL querying, data analysis, Python database integration, ETL, and semi-structured data processing using XML and XQuery**.
+I worked on this project to improve my practical skills in **SQL, database design, Python, data analysis, and XML/XQuery**.
+I created relationships between different tables, wrote SQL queries to find and analyze data, and used Python to connect to the database and work with the results.

-The main goal was to build a structured database and use SQL and Python to extract meaningful information, perform calculations, manipulate data, and work with different data formats.
+The project also includes working with XML data to understand how semi-structured data can be stored and queried.

 ---

 ## 🗂️ Database Structure

-The database consists of the following main entities:
+The database includes the following tables:

-* **Actor** — Contains actor information, including name, date of birth, and educational background.
+* **Actor** — Stores actor information such as name, date of birth, and education.
 * **Movie** — Stores movie names, release dates, ratings, and budgets.
-* **Director** — Contains director information and educational background.
+* **Director** — Stores director information and education details.
-* **Cinema** — Stores cinema names and geographical information.
+* **Cinema** — Stores cinema names and location information.
-* **MovieCast** — Maps actors to movies through a many-to-many relationship.
+* **MovieCast** — Connects actors with the movies they appear in.
-* **DirectorCast** — Associates directors with their respective movies.
+* **DirectorCast** — Connects directors with the movies they direct.
-* **MovieTicket** — Stores ticket information, including price, cinema, and showing time.
+* **MovieTicket** — Stores ticket information such as price, cinema, and showing time.

 ### Entity Relationship Diagram